ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 			editorData: editor.getData()
 		} );

-		// CKEditor 5 inspector allows you to take a peek into editor's model and view
+		// CKEditor 5 inspector allows you to take a peek into the editor's model and view
 		// data layers.
 Use it to debug the application and learn more about the editor.
 		CKEditorInspector.attach( editor );
 	}